PatrickLang/aks-windows-demos/README.md

 ```

-Now deploy the AKS cluster
+## Deploy the AKS cluster

+This is mostly lifted from Azure's [Kubernetes Walkthrough](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough)

 ```bash
 # Change these to be unique